beccamofokeng/Road-Accident-Project/README.md

 Data Visualization- Power BI

-REQUIREMENTS/QUESTIONS TO ANSWER FOR THE PROJECT
+REQUIREMENTS/QUESTIONS TO ANSWER FOR THE PROJECT 2021-Previous Year
-	2021-Previous Year
 2022- Current Year

-1. Total Casualties and Total Accident values for the Current Year and Year on Year growth (Primary KPI’s).
+-Total Casualties and Total Accident values for the Current Year and Year on Year growth (Primary KPI’s)

-2. Total Casualties by Accident Severity for the Current Year and Year on Year growth (Primary KPI’s).
+-Total Casualties by Accident Severity for the Current Year and Year on Year growth (Primary KPI’s).

-3. Total Casualties with respect to vehicle type for the Current Year (Secondary KPI’s).
+-Total Casualties with respect to vehicle type for the Current Year (Secondary KPI’s).

-4. Monthly trend showing comparison of casualties for the Current Year and Previous Year.
+-Monthly trend showing comparison of casualties for the Current Year and Previous Year.

-5. Casualties by Road Type for the Current Year.
+-Casualties by Road Type for the Current Year.

-6. Current Year Casualties by Area/Location and by Day/Night.
+-Current Year Casualties by Area/Location and by Day/Night.

-7. Total Casualties and Total Accidents by Location.
+-Total Casualties and Total Accidents by Location.

 STAKEHOLDERS